Getting Started with Python Environments: Conda, venv, and Installing Dependencies

 - Maintain a clean global Python installation.

-module are excellent tools for creating virtual environments.
+Both conda and Python’s built-in venv module are excellent tools for creating virtual environments.

 Getting Started with Conda